 1982 Pontiac Trans Am has around 40,000 orginal miles, and the car was completely rebuilt from the ground up with no expense spared.
 The restoration and recreation of KITT was painstakingly and lovingly restored and goes beyond that of most classic car restorations.
 This KITT is

 All new.
 383 Stroker, 700R 4-Speed Trans, Spoohn suspension, Baer Braking .
+Since restored the car has about 150 easy miles on it.
+This car has has received some hefty offers in the past.
+Open to all offers at this time!!
 [See more details at ClassicCarGuy.com]